 Exposing crops and livestock to prions is a very bad idea.
 Plants absorb prions from the soil along with water and nutrient uptake, which makes the prions even more bioavailable and infectious to humans, wildlife and livestock.

 Unfortunately, the damage is real.
 Deer, elk, moose and reindeer are contracting an unstoppable prion disease now.
 In deer, the government calls prion disease chronic wasting disease.
 In cattle, prion disease is called bovine spongiform encephalopathy (they might as well call it what it is—transmissible spongiform encephalopathy).
 Mad cow disease is the term that most of us know.

 The government pretends that there is a specific prion responsible for each of these diseases.
 The fact is that there are thousands of mutations of prions spreading in the environment and food chain now.
 Some kill quickly, while some are less lethal.
 The only thing that we need to know is that a deadly prion is a deadly prion.
 Prions shed from humans are the most aggressive and the most deadly.
 There is no species barrier.

 If prion disease is killing these animals, livestock are not immune.
 Beef and dairy cattle are consuming these infected crops and the infected water supplies, too.
 Since humans are at the top of the food chain, and since we are often downstream from these infected farms, ranches and forests, our food and water supplies are being compromised.
 Wind and tornadoes transport the infectious waste even further.

-So, is Alzheimer’s disease transmissible?
+So, are Alzheimer’s disease, Creutzfeldt-Jakob disease and Parkinson’s disease transmissible?
 There is absolutely no evidence to the contrary.
 The truth is your best defense against neurodegenerative disease.